songechoi/CoffeeHouse/README.md

 · To be able to place an online order on my smartphone.

 **Frustrations**<br>
-· Waiting for a long time in a busy time
+· Waiting for a long time in a busy time.

 ## 👩‍🦰 Sub persona (Emma Lee)
 ![image](https://github.com/songechoi/CoffeeHouse/assets/40445602/01531e61-8875-4f2f-989c-5e1466006990)**I'm not addicted to coffee, we're just in a committed relationship.**![image](https://github.com/songechoi/CoffeeHouse/assets/40445602/01531e61-8875-4f2f-989c-5e1466006990)<br>